 Sophisticated estate planning services for high net worth professionals, executives, business owners and their families, including:

 Rob and Laura both retired after having built a successful business.
 Over the years, they had accumulated an estate worth almost $11 million.
-They knew that each of them had a $5.4 million federal estate tax exemption, so they contentedly expected to someday leave a tax-free inheritance to their children.
+They knew that each of them had an $11 million federal estate tax exemption, so they contentedly expected to someday leave a tax-free inheritance to their children.

 When the couple visited OKGC, we explained that their simple estate plan (all to the surviving spouse, then to their children) takes advantage of only one-half of their Illinois estate tax exemption and may actually leave their children with an Illinois tax $493,000 higher than need be.